List of DC Comics characters: C: Danny Chase

+Dorian Chase

 Doris Chase

+Doris Chase is a fictional character appearing in American comic books published by DC Comics.
+Created by Marv Wolfman and George Pérez, the character first appeared in The New Teen Titans #29 (March 1983).

 Doris Chase was Adrian Chase's wife.
-The character, created by Marv Wolfman and George Pérez, first appeared in The New Teen Titans #29 (March 1983).
-Doris was killed (together with their two children) by a bomb meant for Adrian, planted at the direction of mob boss Anthony Scarapelli; this trauma caused her husband to become the Vigilante.
+Doris and her two children were killed by a bomb meant for Adrian, planted at the direction of mob boss Anthony Scarapelli.
+This trauma caused her husband to become the Vigilante.

 Doris Chase in other media

 Doris Chase appears in Arrow, portrayed by Parveen Dosanjh.
 This version is killed by Simon Morrison posing as Adrian.